 Welcome to Morchella Wild Foods!
-My current offerings are below.
-For pricing and other inquiries, please call or text (415) 662-8721 or shoot me an email at firstname.lastname@example.org.
+A selection of my current offerings is below.
+For pricing and other inquiries, please call or text (415) 662-8721 or shoot me an email at email@example.com.

 My favorite berry.
 I would eat my weight in huckleberries each year if I could afford it.
 Slow to collect and tedious to clean but these little berries are worth the effort.
 I have frozen red and purple huckleberries available.